 The entrance and the upper room of the North Tower

-A first piece of advice: make sure you do not arrive too late in the morning or in the afternoon.
+My first advice: make sure you do not arrive too late in the morning or in the afternoon.
 On sunny days, the queue can be much longer than the one we came into.
 In winter, the ascent to the towers opens at 10am and we arrived at 9.45am – only 10 people were already queueing in front of us.

 We started the visit by a short walk up the spiral staircase leads to the upper room of the North Tower.
 Situated at the same level as the organ gallery, the Gothic room features a fine eight action rib-vaulted ceiling.
 This is where the ticket counters and souvenir shop are found.
 Behind them, a little spiral staircase rises inside an openwork turret.